Sandwich roll

 Sandwich rolls (telera), often referred as teleras or Mexican sandwich rolls, are a type of white bread usually made from wheat flour, yeast, water and salt, used in various Mexican sandwiches.

 Etymology and terms

-A crusty french-style sandwich roll is often called a birote, this form of sandwich rolls typically found in Jalisco.
+A crusty French-style sandwich roll is often called a birote, and this form of sandwich roll is typically found in Jalisco.
 The word telera comes from a similar bread from Andalusia.
 The term telera also means a either a plow pin or a corral and comes from Vulgar Latin *tēlāria.
 A tortero is one who is in charge of a sandwich roll.